SamuelVeverka/Predicting-Titanic-Survivors--Random-Forest/README.md

 # Predicting Titanic Survivors
 Sam Veverka
-20 January 2017
+8 January 2017

-#Introduction
+## Introduction

 This script attempts to predict which Titanic passengers survived.
 More importantly for me, it is my first attempt to use RMarkdown to present data.
 I intend to keep the prediction process simple, so I will perform little manipulation on the data and will use a fairly basic random forest model.
-The data is from a kaggle competition, so it includes a training and test set, where the training set observations included if the passenger survived and the test set observations do not.
+The data is from a kaggle competition, so it includes a training and test set, where the training set includes if the passenger survived and the test set does not.

-I used Kaggle user Ben Hamner's "Random Forest Benchmark" kernel as a basis for my data cleaning and user Megan Risdal's "Exploring Survival on the Titanic" kernel as a basis for presentation
+I used Kaggle user Ben Hamner's "Random Forest Benchmark" kernel as a basis for my data cleaning and user Megan Risdal's "Exploring Survival on the Titanic" kernel as a basis for the last graph presentation.

-# Load Libraries and Data
+## Load Libraries and Data